 3) Integrate youth leaders into communication

-But again, when we ask the question, “How can I reach more people with the love of Christ”, we discover how empowering youth to reach out to their peers can actually improve communication.
+However, as vexatious the struggle may be, when we filter this challenge through the question, “How can I reach more people with the love of Christ”, we discover how empowering youth to connect with peers can improve communication.

-In my youth group, peer leaders are given contact lists and make weekly calls, while I focus on communicating with parents.
+For instance, with my student leaders, I’ve found distributing routine contact lists not only enables adult leaders to focus more on parental communication, but allows youth to begin building relational bridges with their peers.
 In this way, the responsibility is shared and youth learn to not only be disciples, but disciple-makers.

 4) Don’t stress about relationships